You have an Attorney, CPA and Financial Advisor…are you looking for ERISA 3(16) Fiduciary Services to complement your team of business professionals?

 • Respond to IRS, DOL and litigation inquiries.

 • Accept legal process.
-Service of legal process for a lawsuit related to the Plan can be made upon NPPG-FS as Plan Administrator.
+Service of legal process for a lawsuit related to the Plan can be made upon NPPGFS as Plan Administrator.

 • Verify proper spousal consent prior to distributions.